Two convicted of trafficking women across Pennsylvania

 State police say Kenneth Crowell and Barry Schiff recruited women with advertisements and controlled them with drugs.
 Ages ranged from 18 to upper 20s, according to state trooper Brent Miller.

-A Lancaster County jury found Crowell, 35, and Schiff, 52, guilty of several prostitution and human trafficking charges in a prostitution operated in Lancaster, Montgomery, Philadelphia, and York counties, in addition to southern New Jersey, from 2014 until October 2017.
+A Lancaster County jury found Crowell, 35, and Schiff, 52, guilty of several prostitution and human trafficking charges for a prostitution ring that operated in Lancaster, Montgomery, Philadelphia and York counties and southern New Jersey from 2014 until October 2017.

 “When we’re talking about trafficking operations that cross jurisdictions, it’s going to require the collaboration and cooperation of multiple law enforcement agencies,” said Karen Galbraith, the training projects coordinator at the Pennsylvania Coalition Against Rape.